The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems: Attack Concerns

 \subsection{Defense Mechanisms}

-Following the recent defense strategies proposed \citep{peigne2025multi}, we implement 4 security interventions to contain and mitigate the amplification of malicious instructions in MAS, applied uniformly to all agents: (1) \textit{Passive Safety Instructions} that warn agents to be cautious of suspicious messages; (2) \textit{Active Safety Instructions} that direct agents to actively counteract malicious inputs; (3) \textit{Passive Memory Vaccines} that insert a predefined memory recording a simple refusal to a malicious input; and (4) \textit{Active Memory Vaccines} that encode proactive behaviors such as alerting other agents.
-The detailed instructions and vaccines are described Subsection~\ref{sec:defense}.
-We further propose a simple defense mechanism called [5] \textit{Neutral Boost}, which involves adding neutral agents into the MAS, motivated by our earlier observation that increasing the number of neutral MAS agents can enhance the system robustness.
+To mitigate the spread of injected bias, we evaluate four recent defense strategies proposed by \citep{peigne2025multi}: (1) \textit{Passive Safety Instructions} that warn agents to be cautious of suspicious messages; (2) \textit{Active Safety Instructions} that direct agents to actively counteract malicious inputs; (3) \textit{Passive Memory Vaccines} that insert a predefined memory recording of a simple refusal to a malicious input; and (4) \textit{Active Memory Vaccines} that encode proactive behaviors such as alerting other agents.
+Detailed prompts are provided in Subsection~\ref{sec:defense}.
+Motivated by our earlier findings that ungrouped agents improve system robustness, we further propose a simple defense mechanism called \textit{Neutral Boost}, which increases the number of neutral agents within MAS.
+Figure~\ref{fig:defense} reports robustness under different defense mechanisms.
+Overall, most defenses improve robustness to some extent, although their effectiveness varies substantially across LLMs.
+In particular, LLaMA-3.1-8B-Instruct remains highly vulnerable despite defensive interventions.
+Among all methods, our proposed \textit{Neutral Boost} consistently achieves the highest robustness.

-Figure~\ref{fig:defense} reports the robustness of MAS to bias attacks across different defense mechanisms.
-As can be seen, our simple bias injection attack succeed over 60\%.
-Across LLMs, the variations in robustness show a trend similar to that observed in Subsection~\ref{sec:vul_attacks}, reinforcing that the inherent robustness of the underlying LLMs notably contribute to the MAS robustness against bias attacks.
-Regarding defense mechanisms, all defense strategies can improve robustness across LLMs, except for LLaMA-3.1-8b-Instruct, which is highly vulnerable to attacks-the bias amplification nearly doubles after interaction.
-No consistent trend is observed in the relative effectiveness of these defenses, likely LLM-dependent.
-The\textit{ Neutral Boost}, which simply increases the number of neutral agents in the MAS, achieves the highest robustness among all defense mechanisms, further supporting our recommendation that neutrality helps mitigate bias in Subsection~\ref{sec:system_robustness}.